thegenemyers/FASTK/README.md

 char       *Fetch_Kmer(Kmer_Table *T, int64 i, char *seq);
 int         Fetch_Count(Kmer_Table *T, int64 i);

-int64       Find_Kmer(Kmer_Table *T, char *kseq);
+int64       Find_Kmer(Kmer_Table *T, char *seq);
 ```

 `Load_Kmer_Table` opens the FastK k&#8209;mer table represented by the stub file
 at path name `name`, adding the .ktab extension if it is not present.
 It returns a pointer to a newly allocated `Kmer_Table` object for
 the data encoded in the relevant files.
 The routine returns NULL if it cannot open the stub file.
 If there is insufficient memory available or the hidden files are inconsistent with
 the stub file, it prints an informative message to standard error and exits.
-Unless the `cut_off` parameter implies the table should be trimmed, this routine attempts to load the entire table into memory and so may fail as these tables can be very large.
-For example, if FastK is run on a human genome data set with -t4 the table can require as much as 40-50GB.*  In the cases where one wants the table of only those k&#8209;mers
+This routine attempts to load the entire table into memory and so may fail as these tables can be very large.
+For example, if FastK is run on a human genome data set with -t4, the table can require as much as 40-50GB.
+As
+a result, in the cases where one wants the reduced table of only those k&#8209;mers
-whose counts are not less than `cut_off` and this threshold is greater than
-that recorded in the stub file, then the load actually reads the table
+whose counts are not less than `cut_off`, then the load actually reads the table
 twice with a `Kmer_Stream` to use only the memory required for exactly those
 k&#8209;mers.
 This can save significant space at the expense of taking more time to load.
 `Free_Kmer_Table` removes all memory encoding the table object.

 The two `Fetch` routines return the k&#8209;mer and count, respectively, of the
 `i`<sup>th</sup> entry in the given table.  `Fetch_Kmer` in particular returns a pointer to an ascii, 0-terminated string giving the k&#8209;mer in lower-case
 a, c, g, t.
 If the parameter `seq` is not NULL then the string is placed there and
 the pointer returned is to `seq` which much be of length at least `kmer+3`.
 If `seq`
-is NULL then an array of the appropriate size is allocated and returned as the value
+is NULL then an array of the appropriate size is allocated and returned containing the requested string.
-of the routine.

 `Find_Kmer` searches the table for the supplied k&#8209;mer string and returns the
 index of the k&#8209;mer if found, or -1 if not found.
-The string `kseq` must be
+The string `seq` must be
 at least `kmer` bases long, and if longer, the trailing bases are ignored.
 The string
 may use either upper- or lower-case Ascii letters.
+The input k&#8209;mer need not be
+canonical, `Find_Kmer` will automatically search for the canonical form.

 The sample code below opens a table for "foo.ktab", prints out the contents of the table, and ends by freeing all memory involved.

 ```
 Kmer_Table *T = Open_Kmer_Table("foo",0);
-char       *s = Fetch_Kmer(T,0,NULL);
-for (int i = 0; i < T->nels; i++)
+char       *s = Fetch_Kmer(T,0,NULL);       //  Create buffer s, value ignored for (int i = 0; i < T->nels; i++)
   printf("%s : %d\n",Fetch_Kmer(T,i,s),Fetch_Count(T,i));
+free(s);
 Free_Kmer_Table(T);
-free(s);
 ```

 &nbsp;

 ### K-mer Stream Class

+The Kmer\_Stream class realizes a more complex interface to FastK tables that
+entails saving memory by buffering and direct access to the raw encoding
+if desired (see [K-mer Table Files](#k-mer-table-files) below).

-K&#8209;mer tables can be truly large so that when loaded in memory 10's of gigabytes of main
-memory are required.
-On the other hand many operations can be arranged as sweeps of
+K&#8209;mer tables can be truly large so that when loaded in memory 10's of gigabytes of main memory are required.
+On the other hand most operations can be arranged as a scan of
 one or more tables especially given that they are sorted, e.g finding the k&#8209;mers common to two tables.
-The FastK library therefore also contains a `Kmer_Stream` class
-that allows one to iterate over the elements of a table:
+The Kmer\_Stream class is designed for efficient scanning of the
+table, trading off speed of random accesss for efficient memory utilization.
+As such, it has the concept of a current position and a small, several KB, buffer to
+efficiently move sequentially through consecutive positions.
+It is possible to jump
+to a specific position, but less efficiently as then one must externally seek the table on disk and reload the buffer.

+All fields that might be useful are visible to the user as
+follows, with the provisio that they are read-only:

 ```
 typedef struct
   { int     kmer;        //  Kmer length
-    int     minval;      //  The minimum count of a k-mer in the stream int     kbyte;       //  Kmer encoding in bytes int     tbyte;       //  Kmer,count entry in bytes int64   nels;        //  # of unique, sorted k-mers in the stream uint8  *celm;        //  Current entry (in buffer) int64   cidx;        //  Index of current entry (in table as a whole) void   *private[7];  //  Private fields
+    int     minval;      //  The minimum count of a k-mer in the stream int64   nels;        //  # of unique, sorted k-mers in the stream
+                     //  Current position
+    int64   cidx;        //  Index of current entry (in table as a whole) uint8  *csuf;        //  current entry suffix
+    int     cpre;        //  current entry prefix
+                     // Other useful parameters
+    int     ibyte;       //  # of bytes in prefix int     kbyte;       //  Kmer encoding in bytes (= ceiling(kmer/4)) int     tbyte;       //  Kmer+count entry in bytes (= kbyte + 2)
+    int     hbyte;       //  Kmer suffix in bytes (= kbyte - ibyte) int     pbyte;       //  Kmer,count suffix in bytes (= tbyte - ibyte)

+    void   *private[9];  //  Private fields
   } Kmer_Stream;
 ```
-Unlike a Kmer\_Table object almost all of the fields for a Kmer\_Stream are hidden from
-the user who is expected to manipulate the table through the operators below.
-A
-Kmer\_Stream always has a current position that one generally initializes and then
+A Kmer\_Stream has a current position that is initialized to the first entry in the
-advances sequentially through the table.
-One can directly access the bit&#8209;coded current
+table and that is typically then advanced sequentially through the table.
+The current position is directly available
-entry via the field `celm` and the absolute index of this element in the table is
+in the fields (1) `cidx`, the ordinal index in the table of the current entry,
+(2) `cpre`, the first `ibyte` bytes of the bit compressed k-mer encoded as an integer, and (3) `csuf`, a pointer to the remaining `pbyte` bytes of the k-mer,count encoding.
+When the current position is at the end of the table `cidx` will equal `nels` and `csuf` will
-available in `cidx`.
-The operators for manipulating a table as as follows:
+be NULL.
+The operators for manipulating a table are as as follows:

 ```
 Kmer_Stream *Open_Kmer_Stream(char *name);
+Kmer_Stream *Clone_Kmer_Stream(Kmer_Stream *S);
 void         Free_Kmer_Stream(Kmer_Stream *S);

-uint8       *First_Kmer_Entry(Kmer_Stream *S);
+void         First_Kmer_Entry(Kmer_Stream *S);
-uint8       *Next_Kmer_Entry(Kmer_Stream *S);
+void         Next_Kmer_Entry(Kmer_Stream *S);

 char        *Current_Kmer(Kmer_Streaam *S, char *seq);
 int          Current_Count(Kmer_Streaam *S);
+uint8       *Current_Entry(Kmer_Streaam *S, uint8 *entry);

-uint8       *GoTo_Kmer_Index(Kmer_Stream *S, int64 i);
+void         GoTo_Kmer_Index(Kmer_Stream *S, int64 i);
+void         GoTo_Kmer_String(Kmer_Stream *S, char *seq);
-uint8       *GoTo_Kmer_String(Kmer_Stream *S, uint8 *entry);
+void         GoTo_Kmer_Entry(Kmer_Stream *S, uint8 *entry);
 ```

-`Open_Kmer_Stream` opens a k&#8209;mer table as a stremable object that scans efficiently, but
+`Open_Kmer_Stream` opens a k&#8209;mer table as a streamable table object.
-trades off efficient random access for efficent memory utilization.
-Specifically, As it iterates over the entries it uses only a small input buffer of several KB.
 Note carefully that the routine conceptually **opens** the table for reading, but does not **load** it (into memory).
 The routine returns NULL if it cannot open the stub file.
 If there is insufficient memory available or the hidden files are inconsistent with the stub file, it prints an informative message to standard error and exits.
-The current position or cursor
-is set to be the start of the table.
+The current position or cursor is set to be the start of the table.

-`Free_Kmer_Stream` removes all memory encoding the stream object.
+`Free_Kmer_Stream` removes all memory encoding the stream object and closes any open
+files associated with it.

+`Clone_Kmer_Stream` creates a stream object that shares its read-only indexing tables with the input
+stream `S`.
+This provides space efficiency when opening a table with multiple threads.
+One must
+take care to free all clones, prior to freeing the stream the clones were spawned from.

-`First_Kmer_Entry` sets the iterator for the stream to the first entry of
+`First_Kmer_Entry` sets the position/entry for the stream to the first entry of
-the table and `Next_Kmer_Entry` advance the stream to the next entry.
+the table and `Next_Kmer_Entry` advance the current position to the next entry.
+One needs to check if `csuf` is NULL to determine if the position has advanced to the
-The routines return NULL when the end of the table is reached, but normally
+end of the table.

-return a `uint8` pointer to the current entry so that the
+One can work with the k-mer,count pair for the current entry directly through the fields
-sophisticated user can directly work with the 2&#8209;bit packed k&#8209;mer sequence described
-at the start of the [K-mer Table Class](#k-mer-table-class) description or the [K-mer Table Files](#k-mer-table-files) section.
-Otherwise, one can extract the count and k&#8209;mer of
-the current entry with `Current_Count` and `Current_Kmer` routines,
-respectively.
+`cpre` and `csuf` permiting optimizations in some situations, but for the most part
+the three `Current` routines will produce components of an entry in a more convenient
+form.

-`Current_Kmer` returns a pointer to an ascii, 0-terminated string giving the k&#8209;mer in lower-case a, c, g, t.
+`Current_Kmer` returns a pointer to an ascii, 0-terminated string giving the k&#8209;mer at the current position
+in lower-case a, c, g, t.
 If the parameter `seq` is not NULL then the string is placed there and the pointer returned is to `seq` which much be of length at least `kmer+3`.
-If `seq` is NULL then an array of the appropriate size is allocated and returned as
-the value of the routine.
+If `seq` is NULL then an array of the appropriate size is allocated and returned containing the requested string.  `Current_Count` returns the count of the kmer,count
+pair at the current position.

+`Current_Entry` has the same calling conventions as `Current_Kmer`, but returns the `tbyte` bit-compressed encoding of a k-mer,count pair.
+The k&#8209;mer is encoded in the first `kbyte` = (kmer+3)/4 bytes where each base is compressed into 2&#8209;bits so that each byte contains up to four bases, in order of high bits to low bits.
+The
+bases a,c,g,t are assigned to the values 0,1,2,3, respectively.
+As an example, 0xc6 encodes
+tacg.
+The last byte is partially filled if `kmer` is not a multiple of 4, and the remainder is guaranteed to be zeroed.
+The byte sequence for the k&#8209;mer is then followed by a 2-byte
+unsigned integer count (implying tbytes = kbytes+2) with a maximum value of 32,767 and
+a minimum value of `minval`.
+So the pointer `entry` if non-NULL should point at an array of at least
+ceiling(k/4)+2 (= `tbyte`) bytes.

+The three `GoTo` routines allow one to jump to a specific position.
-`GoTo_Kmer_Index` sets the current cursor to the `i`<sup>th</sup> element of the
+`GoTo_Kmer_Index` sets the current position to the `i`<sup>th</sup> entry of the
-stream, and `GoTo_Kmer_String` sets the cursor to the first entry in the table whose
+table.  `GoTo_Kmer_String` sets the position to the first entry in the table whose
-k&#8209;mer is not less than the k&#8209;mer `entry` encoded as a `kbyte` 2&#8209;bit packed k&#8209;mer.
+k&#8209;mer is not less the `seq`.
+`GoTo_Kmer_Entry` sets the position to the first entry in the table whose value is not less than that of the 2-bit compressed k&#8209;mer encoding pointed at by `entry`.
+`GoTo_Kmer_String` searches for the k&#8209;mer in canonical form, whereas
+`GoTo_Kmer_Entry` searches for the 2-bit compressed k&#8209;mer as given.
-These routines are not efficient, especially `GoTo_Kmer_String` which must do a binary search for the desired position.
-They are intended for the expert who wishes
+These routines are not efficient, especially `GoTo_Kmer_String` and `GoTo_Kmer_Entry`
+which must binary search for the desired position.
+They are intended for the expert who
-to use them for partitioning a table for simultaneous processing by multiple threads.
+wishes to use them for tasks like partitioning a table for simultaneous processing by multiple threads.

-As an example, the code below opens a stream for "foo.ktab", prints out the contents of the table, and ends
-by freeing all memory involved.
+As an example, the code below opens a stream for "foo.ktab", prints out the contents of the table, and ends by freeing all memory involved.

 ```
 Kmer_Stream *S = Open_Kmer_Stream("foo",1);
-for (uint8 *e = First_Kmer_Entry(S); e != NULL; e = Next_Kmer_Entry(S))
+char        *s = Current_Kmer(S,NULL);       //  Create buffer s, value ignored for (First_Kmer_Entry(S); S->csuf != NULL; Next_Kmer_Entry(S))
-  printf("%s : %d\n",Current_Kmer(S),Current_Count(S));
+  printf("%s : %d\n",Current_Kmer(S,s),Current_Count(S));
+free(s);
 Free_Kmer_Stream(S);
-Current_Kmer(NULL);
 ```

 &nbsp;